cagilo/cagilo.github.io/source/docs/icon.md

 ],
 ```

-When calling the directory method with the first argument, we pass the prefix to call our icons and the second directory where they are located.
+A string is used as a key that will allow an explicit reference to this set.
+The value is the path to the directory where the files are located.

 After that, we can call the component in our blade templates: